adamsmd/fileinfo/README.md

 ### What?

-Portable functions for collecting all the meta-data a file system has about a file.
+Portable functions for collecting all the meta-data a file system has about a file (e.g., modification time).

 ### Why?

-So people implementing backup, archival or change tracking don't have to deal with the subtleties in platform differences (e.g., `struct stat.gen` exists on only some platforms) or in collecting *all* meta-data (e.g., the flags in `FS_IOC_GETFLAGS`).
+So other software implementing backup, archival or change tracking don't have to deal with the subtleties of platform differences (e.g., `struct stat.gen` exists on only some platforms) or the difficulties in being sure one has collected *all* meta-data (e.g., the flags in `FS_IOC_GETFLAGS`, which are not in `struct stat`).

 ### When?